 I’m past the point of being shy.
 I cannot count how many specialists have seen my tush and other intimate areas.
 It still is a bit of a source of trauma for me on an emotional level because of what I have been through, but in order to heal, those trigger points inside need to get some much needed tlc and external only does so much.
 I am doing a lot of work at home because let’s not kid ourselves, therapy is expensive.
 My coverage has ran out for the year and so everything now is paying out of pocket.
 This is why I am really happy with my time at Physiofit because they realize that we’re not all money trees.
 I have plenty of exercises to do daily at home between visits, so it’s kind of like Santa Claus knowing if you are awake or have been good or bad (not in the same creepy way though).
 The physio team knows if their clients have been diligent in the exercises or slacking.

 Now for the physiotherapy part that doesn’t involve any internal work, there is still a lot of parts of the body that I knew I had some pain but didn’t realize the difference when I started to activate those muscles properly.
 Posture, a big one.
 I have “sitting syndrome” which I think a lot of us can relate to, whether we’ve worked in jobs that have us sitting a majority of the day or have been in bed-ridden situations where our muscles just become very weak from lack of movement.
 My upper back is super duper tight, which is part of the area where I hold my stress, and so with the all the targeted exercises I have been doing, I can really feel a positive difference and Bill also uses his magical hands when i'm really achy.
-Incorporating everything and also making the time to book with my amazing RMT, Carrie, works well for me.
+Incorporating everything and also making the time to book massages, which works well for me.